 ABOUT CONNELL CRUISE

 Connell Cruise knows how to connect with an audience.
 The South African singer-songwriter has a smile to brighten any room and an attitude to match.
 Charismatic and modest, Connell has a boyish sense of curiosity and a love for life that has seeped into his music.
 He writes energetic, catchy songs that exude positivity and maturity and says that, “just to be able to make music – that’s the most incredible dream.”

 Despite his bashful charm, Connell is no stranger to success.
 After being discovered locally by David Gresham Records, he released his South African debut in 2013 and received three South African Music Award nominations the following year.
 In early 2014, a beautiful cover version of Avicii’s hit Wake Me Up landed him the #1 spot on the South African iTunes charts.
 “It’s been only a short while” he says of his success, “and it’s all been so incredible.
 I feel so lucky”

 But Connell isn’t just lucky - he’s talented too.
-In April 2014, a social media frenzy surrounding the iTunes release of his single Into the Wild attracted the attention of iconic global label Island Records, to which Connell is now signed.
+In April 2014, a social media frenzy surrounding the iTunes release of his single Into the Wild attracted the attention of iconic global label Island Records and led to Connell moving to New York City.
 Working with a cast of renowned collaborators including Ido Zmishlany (who wrote Shawn Mendes’ smash hit Life of the Party), One Direction hit maker John Ryan, fellow singer-songwriter Teddy Geiger and American Authors member James Shelley, Connell (having just released his debut international EP) is writing and recording an upcoming Album.

 Connell was born in a suburb of Johannesburg to a very musical family.
 His grandmother, a well-known performer in Spain, had each of her grandchildren learn a performance art at a young age.
 “It was a kind of rite of passage for us,” he remembers.
 “My grandmother loved music and performance and wanted us to experience that rush as well.”
 For Connell, she selected the piano; classical training began on his fourth birthday, and years of practice would eventually earn him a qualification from Trinity College, London.